 Read the full interview

-CRISPR Screens Identify Candidate Therapeutic Targets in Leukemia: a PhD Interview with Maria Rodriguez Zabala
+CRISPR Screens Identify Candidate Therapeutic Targets in Leukemia: a Ph.D.
+Interview with Maria Rodriguez Zabala

 Photo collage with a portrait of Maria on the right and the cover of her PhD thesis on the left.